Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-When creating a resume that has zero experience, it’s important to focus on transferable skills.
-These are skills that you’ve accumulated through actions like internships, volunteering and other extracurricular activities which are applicable to an employment opportunity in your preferred field.
-For instance, if you have been part of an organisation for students perhaps you have experience in leadership, teamwork, or event planning.
-Be sure to mention your abilities as well as the accomplishments you’ve made within these fields.
+When writing a resume with zero experience, it’s important to focus on transferable abilities.
+They are the qualities you have acquired through activities such as internships, volunteer work and other extracurricular activities which are applicable to the position you are seeking in your industry.
+If, for instance, you participated in an organisation for students perhaps you have prior experience in teamwork, leadership or event planning.
+Be sure to highlight these skills and any accomplishments you have achieved on these subjects.

 Name and contact details